Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 The truth is that customers really don’t want to contact support.
 I mean, when was the last time you’ve been excited about calling the customer service department of your mobile network?
 In fact, 67% of customers prefer self-service over speaking to a company representative and a staggering 91% of customers would use an online knowledge base if it were available and tailored to their needs.

 Providing self-help articles in a searchable database not only helps the customer to get answers more quickly, but it cuts down on the number of support requests that your customer service representatives need to close.
+If you don’t have customer service reps, that job falls on you – and I’m sure you don’t need the hassle.

 In terms of how you achieve this, there are popular SaaS solutions like Zendesk to help you get up and running quickly.